hungryBrat/hungryBrat/README.md

 ---

-Most of my work lives somewhere between a soldering iron and a ROS launch file — kinematics through perception, motor characterization through map building.
+Most of my work lives somewhere between a soldering iron and a ROS launch file: kinematics through perception, motor characterization through map building.
 I like projects where the firmware, the control loop, and the chassis are all my problem.

 ---

 ### Currently building

-**Solo** — a differential-drive autonomous mobile robot, ground up.
+**Solo** - a differential-drive autonomous mobile robot, ground up.
 Ubuntu 22.04 + ROS 2 Humble on a Pi 4.
 ESP32 running micro-ROS as the motor controller.
 RPLidar A1 and BNO055 IMU on top of a Linorobot2 reference base.
 The build is phase-gated: each phase ships a video demo and has to clear written gate criteria before the next one starts, so every commit on `main` corresponds to something that actually worked on hardware.

 ---